-The Kingston Internship Consortium consists of a Director of Training, who is employed at Ongwanada, and the psychologists who are employed in Psychological Services at each of the partner agencies.
-In addition, the intern is encouraged to interact with and learn from other Psychological Services staff, including psychological associates, psychometrists and behaviour therapists.
-And finally, interns are involved with many other disciplines through interprofessional teams.
+The Kingston Residency Consortium consists of a Director of Training, who is employed at Ongwanada, and the psychologists who are employed in their respective psychological services departments at each of the partner agencies.
+In addition, the resident is encouraged to interact with and learn from other available staff, including psychological associates, psychometrists and behaviour therapists.
+And finally, residents are involved with many other disciplines through inter-professional teams.